qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_layouting.rst

 There are a few containers in qooxdoo which use a predefined immutable layout for rendering their children.
 Currently these containers are included:

-* :doc:`/pages/widget/scroll`: Provides auto-matic scrollbars for larger content.
+* :doc:`/pages/widget/scroll`: Provides automatic scrollbars for larger content.
 Does not influence the size of the content which is rendered at the preferred size.
 Allows scrolling of the content.
 Supports advanced features like offset calculation and scroll into view.
 * :doc:`/pages/widget/stack`: Scales every widget to the available space and put one over another.
 Allows selection of which child should be visible.
 Used internally by TabView etc.
 * :doc:`/pages/widget/slidebar`: Comparable to the Scroll Container but only provides automatic forward and backward arrows.
 Supports only one axis per instance: horizontal or vertical.
 Buttons are automatically displayed as needed.
 Supports automatic shrinking of the children (other than the Scroll Container).
 * :doc:`/pages/widget/splitpane`: Divides the available space into two areas and provides a possibility to resize the panes for the user.
 Automatically respects the limitations of each child.